ibm-cloud-architecture/refarch-jee-customerorder/tutorial/tutorial.md

 In our case, a skytap development environment will be provided with the tools aforementioned already installed on it.

+### SkyTap images ###

+Use the PurpleCompute series of SkyTap images for this tutorial.
+Login to your skytap machine on the NFS/Jumpbox vm image.
+Use the password: A1rb0rn3

 ### Step 1.
 Modernise application to run on WebSphere Liberty profile (Optional)
 --------------------------------------------------------------------------------